 Students are taught about the different aspects of the Holocaust and its impact on Germany and the world.
 Textbooks were essential in the teachings of World War II in Germany because they were one of the primary sources of information for students.
 It is used to teach about the history of the war and the different aspects of life during that time.

-Schools provide field trips to important historical sites connecting to World War II are among the excellent method used in teaching about World War II and another way for students to learn more about what happened during the war.
+Schools provide field trips to important historical sites connecting to World War II, which are among the excellent methods used in teaching about World War II and another way for students to learn more about what happened during the war.

 In German schools, students must learn about the Holocaust and World War II.
 Most students visit concentration camps, Holocaust memorials, battlefields, war cemeteries, or museums as part of their educational experience.